-Tuition Award Info
+Tuition Award Info Heading link

-The UIC Women’s Leadership and Resource Center offers financial awards towards tuition* for undergraduate study at UIC.
+The UIC Women’s Leadership and Resource Center offers financial awards toward tuition* for undergraduate study at UIC.
 The goal of this award is to support women students in their educational pursuits who have a great deal of financial need that is not being met by financial aid or loans.

 Students must meet the following qualifications: